karar189/karar189/README.md

 # 💫 About Me:
 👋 Hi!
 I'm a Fullstack Developer with a knack for MERN stack and blockchain 🌐.
 Passionate about NFTs and web3, I'm all about creating seamless user experiences and top-notch architectures.

-🚀 Professional highlights:

-Fullstack Blockchain Developer at Voice First LLC (OnChain Magic 🧙‍♂️) Fullstack Developer roles at FilmFinance.App and Drypto 📈 Frontend Developer at Heart It Out, boosting website performance 📊 👨‍💻 Projects like AgroBit, OrbShift, and ResQAlert showcase my drive to use tech for impactful solutions.

-🌟 Lead at Google Developer Student Club, UEMK and winner at Hack4Bengal.

 Always eager to collaborate and innovate!
 Let's connect! 💼🤝.<br>Reach me at : kararsweta@gmail.com